awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`FromPort`**
 Optional
-The start of the port range for the TCP and UDP protocols, or an ICMP/ICMPv6 type number\.
+The start of the port range for the TCP and UDP protocols or an ICMP/ICMPv6 type number\.
 A value of `-1` indicates all ICMP/ICMPv6 types\.
 If you specify all ICMP/ICMPv6 types, you must specify all codes\.
 **Type:** Integer